suparious/cosmic-explorer/docs/components/frontend/index.md

 ## 🏗️ Architecture Overview

-The frontend uses vanilla JavaScript with a modular architecture:
+The frontend uses vanilla JavaScript with a modular architecture.
+The UI system has been recently refactored into specialized modules for better maintainability:

 ```
 static/js/